 Patients are one of the most underused resources in healthcare.

 Patients can access their own records that are made available by physicians by using the Patient Portal portion of their web-based EMR system.
-This allows physicians to take advantage of patient knowledge to improve quality of information in their web-based EMR system.
+This allows physicians to take advantage of patient knowledge to improve the quality of information in their web-based EMR system.

 What is Web-Based EMR?

 In the past few years, the prevalence of web-based EMR and cloud-based applications in healthcare has expanded rapidly.
 But, what is cloud computing and how does it apply to the medical practice and EHRs?
-For practical purposes, web-based EMR describes a situation in which the software you are using and applicable data is accessed via the Internet.
+For practical purposes, web-based EMR describes a situation in which the software you are using and applicable data are accessed via the Internet.
 Programs or data are not on your computer or local network in your office.
-Most EHR vendors now offer Software as a Service (SaaS) or Application Service Provider (ASP) versions of their EHR systems as an alternate to more traditional software solutions.
+Most EHR vendors now offer Software as a Service (SaaS) or Application Service Provider (ASP) versions of their EHR systems as an alternative to more traditional software solutions.

 These solutions are gaining traction among practices as they reduce the upfront costs and require less to no technical support than their client-server counterparts.
 If you are considering or currently use a web-based EMR solution, consider the following:

 - You will only be able to access the system and your data when connected to the Internet.
-While high speed Internet is now more reliable than ever before, I suggest having a backup.
+While high-speed Internet is now more reliable than ever before, I suggest having a backup.